 We all like a bit of bling, don’t we?
 I mean, who can’t resist a little bit of sparkle and shine to make you and your horse stand out?
 I’m a sucker for a bit of diamante!
 Where ever I can, I’ll throw a bit of sparkle on my horse’s tack.
 Be it browbands, ear bonnets, my riding hat, I’ll find a way to add a bit of bling.
 However, when competing under FEI rules, you may not be allowed as much bling as you might like.

-The BETA (British Equestrian Trade Association) have stated that for British Dressage events that the riding hat MUST be predominantly black, navy blue or a conservative color that matches the riders jacket.
+The BETA (British Equestrian Trade Association) has stated that for British Dressage events that the riding hat MUST be predominantly black, navy blue or a conservative colour that matches the riders jacket.
 This means NO BLING.
-Unfortunately competing at high levels means that professionalism over takes looks and blingy-ness.
-The USDF states that a rider may wear a jacket in colors within the HSV color scale, so long as the V value is at 32%.
-This gives riders a wide range of colors to choose from for their jackets.
-BD do allow for horses to be be plaited in diamante bands, giving horse & rider that extra bit of sparkle as compete.
+Unfortunately competing at high levels means that professionalism overtakes looks and blingy-ness.
+The USDF states that a rider may wear a jacket in colours within the HSV colour scale, so long as the V value is at 32%.
+This gives riders a wide range of colours to choose from for their jackets.
+BD does allow for horses to be plaited in diamante bands, giving horse & rider that extra bit of sparkle as compete.